bmw-software-engineering/trlc/documentation/linter.md

 #### deprecated_feature

-Some features in TRLC are deprecated, that are scheduled to be removed for version 2.0.0.
+Some features in TRLC can be deprecated as the language evolves.
+Features that are scheduled to be removed for version 3.0.0 are flagged by the linter.
 The linter can notify you when you're using such a construct, and how it should be done in the future.
-Right now these two features are:

-* `.check` files (just move the check blocks into the `.rsl` file)
-* The legacy `trlc:len` style of builtin functions (just use e.g. `len` instead)
+Currently there are no deprecated features in TRLC.

 #### separator_based_literal_ambiguity